harvester/docs/docs/index.md

 ## Quick start

-You can install Harvester via [ISO](./install/iso-install.md) installation or [PXE](./install/pxe-boot-install.md) Boot Installation.
-Instructions are provided in sections below.
+You can install Harvester via the [ISO](./install/iso-install.md) installation or the [PXE](./install/pxe-boot-install.md) boot installation.
+Instructions are provided in the sections below.

 ### ISO Installation